 INA § 313(a).

 There are exceptions for persons whose membership terminated more than 10 years before applying for naturalization and for involuntary membership or affiliation.
 INA § 313(c), (d).
 There is also an exception for non-meaningful membership or association.
 INS Interpretations 313.2(c).

-The author, Gary Chodorow, represents businesses, investors, families, and others in U.S. and China visa, permanent residence, and nationality matters.
-He also writes the U.S. & China Visa Law Blog, at LawAndBorder.com.
+The author, Gary Chodorow, represents businesses, investors, families, and others in U.S. visa, permanent residence, and nationality matters.
+He also writes the Law and Border Blog at LawAndBorder.com.